-Child Care Health Outreach Behavioral Health Specialist will perform a variety of services related to behavioral health of children in child care facilities.
-Activities will include collaboration with child care providers and community partners to improve behavioral health in child care settings, awareness and education regarding a broad range of mental, social, and emotional health topics to effect positive behavior changes, development and facilitation of distance learning and on-line trainings, and the assessment of child behavior and behavior management within the child care setting.
+Under the direction of Prevention Services supervisor, or designee, this position will perform a variety of services related to behavioral health of children in child care facilities.
+Activities will include collaboration with child care providers and community partners to improve behavioral health in child care settings, awareness and education regarding a broad range of mental, social, and emotional health topics to effect positive behavior changes, development and facilitation of distance learning, in person, and on-line trainings, and the assessment of child behavior and behavior management within the child care setting.